fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 >
 > In another version, eight angels who carry the Throne of Allah die before the Angel of Death.

+    And they say: 'When is this promise (going to happen), if you are truthful?'

+    “They wait not but for a single (terrible) cry which will seize them while they will be wrangling with each other.
+Then they shall not be able to make a bequest, nor shall they (be able to) return to their families.
+    Quran, surah 39

+“And the Trumpet will be blown; then lo! they shall hasten from (their) graves unto their Lord.

+“They shall say: 'Oh, Woe unto us!
+Who did raise us up from our place of repose?'
+(Qur’an, 39:67-75)

 </details><details><summary>

 ## Second blow of the trumpet (Resurrection of the Dead)

 </summary>

+    "This is what the Beneficent (Allah) had promised, and the Messengers did speak the truth."

+    "There will be but a single cry, when lo!
+They shall all be brought unto Us.
+So, this day no soul shall be dealt with unjustly in the least, noi shall you be recompensed but that which you were doing."
+    Quran, surah Yaseen (Yaseen) 36:48-54

     And man (mockingly) asks: "Will I really be raised back to life after I die?"
     Does man not remember that We created him (once) before, when he was nothing?